gamesbook/pyprototypr/docs/overview.rst

 -----------------

-**pyprototypr** is written in Python; the reason being that this is a relatively easy to use programming language that is often used for scripting or automating routines - both by itself and as part of larger programs.
-Python has access to numerous libraries that help avoid having to develop code from scratch.
+**pyprototypr** is written in Python; the reason being that this is a relatively easy-to-use programming language that is often used for scripting or automating routines - both by itself and as part of larger systems.
+Python has access to numerous libraries that help avoid having to write code from scratch.

-   Python is not a speedy language, but its still fast enough to use for **pyprototypr**
+   *NOTE* Python is not a speedy language, but its still fast enough to use for **pyprototypr**

 **pyprototypr** is designed such that you *don’t* need to know how to program in Python in order to use it; but if you *are* a Python